voteliquid/blog/_posts/2017-12-08-give-your-rep-an-f-introducing-united-legislator-grades.md

 But this *same story* is [being told](https://www.quora.com/What-is-the-difference-between-a-liberal-and-a-conservative/answer/Samantha-Bean-7?srid=tOBx) on both sides.
 Good vs evil; us vs them.

-Even if they sincerely start out with the best of intentions, our politicians are incentivized to further divide us to gain more power.
+Even if they sincerely start out with the best of intentions, our politicians are incentivized to divide us, to gain more power.
 Although they never admit it, the Republicans need the Democrats, and the Democrats need the Republicans.

 Demonizing the other side is the #1 motivating tactic.
 It’s a vicious [cycle](/assets/article_images/2017-11-06-announcing-united-vote/polarization-over-time.png) we’re stuck in.